mchchoi/permutation/README.md

 Below is an animation comparing the standard Metropolis-Hastings sampler with the adaptive projection sampler.
 The magnetization over time is shown at the bottom.

+Standard MH (blue line) struggles to traverse between the two modes (all-black or all-white), while the projection sampler (red line) is able to hop between these two.

 ![Ising animation](ising_config_with_magnetization.gif)

 We thank Zheyuan Lai for computational assistance.